-Disadvantaged students access a broad, balanced and rich curriculum that develops personal and social skills, confidence in learning and cultural capital so that they become well-rounded individuals who achieve their ambitions and flourish in life.
+Disadvantaged students access a broad, balanced and rich curriculum that develops personal and social skills, confidence in learning and cultural capital.
+We aim "future-proof" our disadvantaged pupils, by equipping them with the necessary attitudes and aptitudes to actively contribute to society and lead fulfilling lives.